Code of Ethics and Conduct.

 5. Theft or misuse of property

-Theft, fraud or misuse of our property can take many forms.
-Examples include, but are not limited to: stealing supplies, equipment, documents, cash or other property; misusing corporate credit cards, telephones, mobile phones, computers, printers or other equipment; submitting falsified time sheets or expense claims; using company information or other assets without authority; retaining any benefit from a customer or supplier that properly belongs to the company.
+Theft, fraud or misuse of company property can take many forms.
+Examples include, but are not limited to: stealing supplies, equipment, documents, cash or other property; misusing corporate credit cards, telephones, mobile phones and devices, tablets, computers, printers or other equipment; submitting falsified time sheets or expense claims; using company information or other assets without authority; retaining any benefit from a customer or supplier that properly belongs to the company.

 6. Acceptable use of systems and technology